grahamjh99/Project-2-Subreddit-Classification/README.md

 #### Methods
 - EDA:
     - The subreddits were changed to 0 for wallstreetbets and 1 for stocks.
-    - The title and the self_text were concatenated and used to train the model.
+    - All null values in both subreddits were changed to the string 'Image'
+    - Concatenated the DataFrames of both subreddits since they were collected separately

 - Modeling:
-    - designed two Random Forest models
+    - Designed two Random Forest models one using CountVectorizer to remove english stop words and one using CountVectorizer and not removing english stop words
+    - The parameters of both random forest models were found using RandomSearchCV and narrowed down from there.
+        * The firs model used 50 iterations of RandomSearchCV and the second used 100
+    - Designed a Support Vector Machine model (rfb) using RandomSearchCV to find the best paramaters using 500 iterations.

 #### Findings
-- Through this model it was found that the parameters associated with the Garage of the house had a significant impact on the house's price.
-The best example is that not having a garage changed the predicted price by about 150%
-- Square footage is a good predictor of sales price
-- Loaction is a good predictor of sales price
-- The type of building is not as great of a predictor of sales price as expected
-- The age and the year of remodling had high correlations to sale price but did not change the sale prices overly much
+- The most common words in the wallstreetbets subreddit were ai, mstr(Micro Strategy), and earnings
+- The most common words in the stocks subreddit were growth, revenue, million and billion.
+    * Million and billion are likely refering to the amount of revenue a company has made in a quarter or overall.

 #### Next Steps
-- The next steps of this research involve adding loan and intrest rate information to better understand the amount of debt people are willing to take on to purchase a home.
-There also should be a closer examination of the columns and what they correspond to in order to remove repeats and similar data.
-Removal of outliers might help the model greatly
+- Add in scrapping to extract stock tickers
+- some form of scrapping to extract the poster's analysis of the stock
+- Add sentiment analysis on ticker discussions